-CS 102 Fundamentals of IT and Computing 3
+CS 10 Fundamentals of IT and Computing 3

-CS 110 C++ Programming I 3
+CS 11 C++ Programming I 3

-CS 321 Data Communications and Network Security 3
+CS 32 Data Communication and Computer Networks 3

-CS 225 Cybersecurity 3
+CS 22 Cybersecurity 3

-CS 325 Advanced Cybersecurity 3
+CS 32 Advanced Topics in Cybersecurity 3

 Three additional credits in CIS courses at the 200 level or above are required.
 Students should consult with the CIS faculty for assistance in planning the courses for the Cybersecurity minor.